Carbs have been blamed for causing the current obesity epidemic.

-Sweet potatoes are a rich source of vitamin A (from beta-carotene), vitamin C and potassium.
+Sweet potatoes are a rich source of provitamin A (from beta-carotene), vitamin C and potassium.

-They are very rich in antioxidants, and may help reduce oxidative damage and the risk of several diseases (22).
+They are very rich in antioxidants and may help reduce oxidative damage, lowering the risk of several diseases (22).

-Bottom Line: Sweet potatoes are an excellent source of vitamin A (from beta-carotene), as well as several other vitamins and antioxidants.
+Summary Sweet potatoes are an excellent source of provitamin A (from beta-carotene), as well as several other vitamins and antioxidants.

-Beetroots are a purple-colored root vegetable, commonly referred to as beets.
+Beetroots are a purple root vegetable, commonly referred to as beets.

-Raw and cooked beets contain about 8–10% carbs, made up of sugar and fiber.
+Raw and cooked beets contain about 8–10% carbs, mainly from sugar and fiber.

 They are packed with vitamins, minerals, potent antioxidants and plant compounds.

-Oranges are among the most popular fruits in the world.
+Oranges are among the world’s most popular fruits.

 They are mainly composed of water and contain 11.8% carbs.
 Oranges are also a good source of fiber.

-Oranges are especially rich in vitamin C, potassium and some B-vitamins.
-They also contain citric acid, as well as several very potent plant compounds and antioxidants.
+Oranges are especially rich in vitamin C, potassium and some B vitamins.
+In addition, they contain citric acid as well as several very potent plant compounds and antioxidants.

-Bottom Line: Oranges are a good source of fiber.
-They also contain very high amounts of vitamin C and plant compounds.
-Eating oranges may have benefits for heart health and help prevent anemia.
+Summary Oranges are a good source of fiber.
+They also contain high amounts of vitamin C and other healthy plant compounds.
+Eating oranges may benefit heart health and help prevent anemia.

 Blueberries are incredibly delicious.

-They have often been referred to as a "superfood" due to their powerful plant compounds and antioxidants.
+They are frequently marketed as a superfood due to their high amounts of plant compounds and antioxidants.

 Blueberries also contain high amounts of many vitamins and minerals, including vitamin C, vitamin K and manganese.

-Bottom Line: Blueberries are incredibly healthy.
-They contain many vitamins, minerals and antioxidants, and protect the body from oxidative damage.
+Summary Blueberries are phenomenally healthy.
+They contain many vitamins, minerals and antioxidants, and protect your body from oxidative damage.